 The honor comes from IPSF, an international advocacy organization for student pharmacists of which APhA-ASP is a member.

 The award recognizes chapters that most effectively embody the IPSF mission of advancing public health awareness and pharmacy’s role in it, both locally and globally.
-For the UHCOP chapter, that objective became the foundation for everything it pursued throughout the year.

-Leading the chapter’s 2024-25 efforts was a team of five Pharm.D. students: International Vice President Kathryn Preston, Senior Chair Meheret (Mercy) Tadesse, and Junior Chairs Qamar Dhafer, Aya Al Obaidi and Atefeh Ghane Ezabadi.
-Together, they organized 13 IPSF-aligned events across the academic year.
+Leading the chapter’s 2024-25 efforts was a team of five Pharm.D. students: Preston, Senior Chair Meheret (Mercy) Tadesse, and Junior Chairs Qamar Dhafer, Aya Al Obaidi and Atefeh Ghane Ezabadi.
+A total of 13 IPSF-aligned events were organized over the academic year.

 Blueprint for Global Impact